Exact Risk Curves of signSGD in High-Dimensions: Quantifying Preconditioning and Noise-Compression Effects

 where $\D = \sqrt{\diag(\K)}$.
 We remark that $\Kbar$ is similar in the matrix-sense to $\D^{-\frac{1}{2}}\K \D^{-\frac{1}{2}}$, thus $\Kbar$ has all real, positive eigenvalues. $\K_\sgn$ is proportional to the covariance of $\sgn(\x)$.
 We assume some properties of the matrices $\K$, $\Kbar$, and $\K_\sgn$. \begin{assumption} Suppose: \begin{enumerate}[label=\roman*)., itemsep=-3pt,leftmargin=30pt] \item The spectrum of $\K$ is bounded from above and away from $0$ independently of $d$. \item The sign-data matrix $\K_\sgn$ also has operator norm bounded independent of $d$. \item The resolvent of $\Kbar $ defined by $\res(z;\Kbar ) = (\Kbar -z \Id )^{-1}$ satisfies

 for all $z \in \partial B_{2\norm{\Kbar}}$ and for some $\delta_0<1/12$.
 (Equivalently, one may instead assume the same bounds with $\Kbar$ replaced by $\K$). \end{enumerate} \end{assumption} The upper bound on $\K$ in Assumption \ref{ass:K} \textit{(i)} is standard and can always be achieved by rescaling the risk.
 But the lower bound is a nontrivial assumption that is necessary for analyzing how $\sigma$ affects the stochastic gradient. \reb{Assumption \ref{ass:K} \textit{(ii)} is convenient for the proof.
-A full understanding of when it holds is highly nontrivial; there exists some theory establishing it for some random $\K$ \citep{fan2019spectral}.
+A full understanding of when it holds is highly nontrivial; there exists some theory establishing it for some random $\K$ \cite{fan2019spectral}.
+A simple case where \text{(ii)} is satisfied is when $\norm{\D^{-1} \K \D^{-1}}<1$.
 Assumption \ref{ass:K} \textit{(iii)} can be interpreted as a condition that the eigenvectors of $\K$ contain no low-dimensional structure: for example, it is satisfied with high probability if the eigenvectors of $\K$ are taken to be uniformly random.
 Additionally, it is trivially satisfied for any diagonal $\K$.} \reb{For a further discussion, including applicability to real data, see \citet{paquettes22high}, Figure 2.}

 We assume the learning rates have a high-dimensional limiting profile: \begin{assumption} The learning rates follow

 where $\lr : \R^+ \to \R^+$ is a continuous bounded function.
 We will write $\lr_t$ for $\lr(t)$. \end{assumption} This scaling is critical: it ensures that as the problem size grows, both the bias and variance terms in the risk evolution are balanced (see e.g.\ Equation \eqref{eq:Iso_sgn_risk}).